 - Offer a brand experience – your brand is much more than just a logo and a tagline.
 It can be subjective and should focus on creating an experience.
 Your customer needs to have a positive encounter each and every time they use your product or service.

-- Focus on your strengths – It’s crucial to focus on your best strengths to allow you to distinguish your brand from others by identifying the skills that make you different.
-Focus on that USP and deliver a memorable brand experience, ensuring you stand above the rest.
+- Focus on your strengths – It’s crucial to focus on your best strengths to allow you to distinguish your brand from others.
+Identify the skills that make you different, focus on them and deliver a memorable brand experience.
+This will ensure you stand above the rest.

-It’s important that we look closely at the exact meaning of an emotional connection in order to understand how this plays in hand with emotional branding, in particular an ‘appeal to emotion’.
+It’s important that we look closely at the exact meaning of an emotional connection in order to understand how this plays into emotional branding, in particular an ‘appeal to emotion’.

 This can be highly effective as a rhetoric technique due to the nature of human cognition.

-Hear the honest truth from Brian Smith about the set back and hurdles it took for UGG to now be ranked the #1 Top Omnichannel Retailer according to TotalRetail and the importance of loyalty, perseverance and tenacity in this journey.
+Hear the honest truth from Brian Smith about the setbacks and hurdles that UGG faced before being recognized as TotalRetail’s #1 Top Omnichannel Retailer, as well as a discussion on the importance of loyalty, perseverance and tenacity in this journey.

 What is the reason for this?

 Because appeals to emotion are so effective and play a critical role in any business, it’s important to fully understand them.
-There are two main types that people will experience:
+Notably, there are two main types that people will experience:

 - Positive emotions – this is an emotion such as joy, hope, kindness, compassion, empathy or gratitude